bastillion-io/Bastillion/README.md

 **Note: Doing a mvn clean will delete the H2 DB and wipe out all the data.

-If building from source fails with

-	[ERROR] Failed to execute goal org.eclipse.jetty:jetty-maven-plugin:[VERSIONNUMBER]:run (default-cli) on project keybox: Failure: Address already in use: bind -> [Help 1]

-It means that you already have an instance of jetty running on that address on your machine.
-So make sure you close the running jetty tasks and restart the build process.

 Managing SSH Keys
 ------
 By default KeyBox will overwrite all values in the specified authorized_keys file for a system.
 You can disable key management by editing KeyBoxConfig.properties file and use KeyBox only as a bastion host.
 This file is located in the jetty/keybox/WEB-INF/classes directory. (or the src/main/resources directory if building from source)